mattnuttall00/PhD_Chapter4/README.md

 # PhD_Chapter3
-Project repo for chapter 3 and possibly 4 of my PhD
+Project repo for chapter 4 of my PhD which uses GMSE to simulate conservation investment strategies